Skip to main content

 • Can download survey data

-• Cannot modify project settings or manage integrations
+• Cannot modify workspace settings or manage integrations

 Manage

-• Read & write access to all resources including settings in the project
+• Read & write access to all resources including settings in the workspace

 • Can manage API keys and integrations

-• Can configure project-level settings like recontact options and styling
+• Can configure workspace-level settings like recontact options and styling

 Permission examples